1.3. The Environment During Propagation¶

 Retrieved direct from a

-object directly, with thegetBodyMass
+Bodyobject directly, with thegetBodyMassfunction.

 Spherical harmonic gravity field coefficients